-Landscape Attributes and Invasiveness
+Landscape attributes and Invasiveness

-Host abundance, and host connectivity

-- Can plants support a pest population and can pests move readily between acceptable food plants? - Barriers - Are these plants separated by buildings that impede pest movement? - Matrix - Does the landscape background help or hinder pest movement?
+- Host abundance, and host connectivity - Can plants support a pest population and can pests move readily between acceptable food plants? - Barriers - Are these plants separated by buildings that impede pest movement? - Matrix - Does the landscape background help or hinder pest movement?

-Turf and Tree Landscape Trees in a matrix of turf and pavement
+Landscape 1: Turf and Tree Landscape Trees in a matrix of turf and pavement

-Building and Tree Landscape Trees in a matrix of buildings and pavement
+Landscape 2: Building and Tree Landscape Trees in a matrix of buildings and pavement

-In which landscape is a tree more easily invaded by pests?
+In which of the two landscapes is a tree more easily invaded by pests?

-Tree in turf matrix?
-Turf in building matrix?
+- Tree in turf matrix? - Turf in building matrix?